tzulberti/Flask-PyPi-Proxy/docs/source/installing.rst

     from flask_pypi_proxy.views import app as application

-Finally, the Apache configuration (create a file on /etc/apache2/sites-enabled/flask_pypi_proxy), with the following content:
+Finally, the Apache configuration.
+Create a file at /etc/apache2/sites-enabled/flask_pypi_proxy with the following content:

 ::